Pier Angeli: Affair with James Dean

 Angeli also had a passionate romantic relationship with James Dean.
 They met while she was shooting The Silver Chalice (1954) and he was shooting East of Eden (1955), on an adjoining Warner lot.

 Elia Kazan, the director of East of Eden (1955), remembered hearing Dean and Angeli loudly having sex in Dean's dressing room.

-Much against her will, she was forced to break it off, mainly because her mother was not happy with their relationship, because Dean was not Catholic.
+Much against her will, she was forced to break it off; her mother wasn't happy with their relationship, both because Dean wasn't Catholic and because of the lifestyle that he lived.
 Angeli would reluctantly marry singer Vic Damone in November 1954.
 There were rumours that she and Dean secretly still saw each other up until his death; Joe Hyams, in his 1992 biography of Dean, James Dean: Little Boy Lost, claims that he visited Dean just as Angeli, then married to Damone, was leaving his home.
 An Order for the Solemnization of Marriage pamphlet with the name "Pier" lightly pencilled in every place the bride's name is left blank was found amongst Dean's personal effects after his death.
 She would later say that he was the love of her life: "He is the only man I ever loved deeply as a woman should love a man."
 Friends of Angeli have said she never fully recovered from his death and that she had nightmares about him up until her own death.

 Marriage to Vic Damone

 Angeli left Dean and married singer and actor Vic Damone in 1954.
 Singer and actor Dean Martin performed at their wedding.
 It was reported by several people who attended the wedding that they saw James Dean, claiming Dean watched the wedding from across the road on his motorcycle, even gunning the engine during the ceremony, although Dean later denied doing anything so "dumb."

 During their marriage, they appeared as guests on the 17 June 1956 episode of What's My Line?.
-The couple had one son, Perry (1955–2014); their 1958 divorce was followed by highly publicised court battles for the custody of their only child.
+The couple had one son; their 1958 divorce was followed by highly publicised court battles for the custody of their only child.